-A triage will be made through a free phone call consultation.
-We will ask you why you are requesting to be seen face to face?
+We will ask you if you would like a video consultation or if you are requesting to be seen face to face?

 We will offer remote video consultations when the benefit of attendance is outweighed by the risk and if you do not feel comfortable to come to the practice.

 We need your consent to face to face appointments in the light of the risk of contracting Covid-19 and you understand that every precaution possible has been taken to avoid contamination.